-Veterans of that era served in more than one country, on land and sea.
-And those who served in Thailand while suffering exposure to harmful herbicides find they have a higher hurdle to win crucial Veterans Affairs benefits than those who served in Vietnam.
+Paul Skinner, a Xenia resident who served in Thailand during the Vietnam War, has a disability claim into the VA for illnesses related to exposure to toxic herbicides and other chemicals.
+Those who served in Thailand while suffering exposure to those herbicides have a higher hurdle to win crucial VA benefits than those who served in Vietnam.

 Thailand veteran Paul Skinner, 65, has a disability claim into the VA for illnesses related to what he says was exposure to toxic herbicides and other chemicals.